-- (i) Summertime is the main fishing period with many anglers travelling from outside the area.
-A few locals fish in autumn and winter; - (ii) People fish from the beach for pollock, bass; dogfish; and flatfish; - (iii) People fish from rocks in shallow waters mainly for bass; and for pollock; - (iv) People fish from rocks in deeper water for coley; wrasse; and tope; and - (v) Other fish reported to have been caught includes mackerel, grey mullet, plaice and flounder.
+- (i) Summer time is the main fishing period with many anglers travelling from outside the area.
+A few locals fish in autumn and winter; - (ii) People fish from the beach for pollock, bass; dogfish; and flatfish; - (iii) People fish from rocks in shallow waters mainly for bass; and for pollock; - (iv) People fish from rocks in deeper water for coley; wrasse; and tope; and - (v) Other fish reported to have been caught include: mackerel; grey mullet; plaice and flounder.